yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ### TLS v1.3 support

 This update supports TLS v1.3 protocol for HTTPS listeners and connection filters.
-All communication between Node Managers, API Gateways, and other services now uses TLSv1.3 protocol by default.
+All communication between Node Managers, API Gateways, and other services now uses TLS v1.3 protocol by default.

 ### Filebeat v6.2.2